MattJMLewis/dragonfly/docs/quick-start.rst

 Quick Start
 ===========
+.. _quick-start:

-This guide assumes you already have Dragonfly installed.
-Please see the `getting started <getting-started.md>`__ section if you do not.
+This guide assumes you already have dragonfly installed.
+Please see the :doc:`installation <installation>` section if you do not.

 Design Philosophy